 - Avoid caffeine and alcohol.
-Do not consume drinks containing caffeine or alcohol, as they will only inflame the bladder and make incontinence worse.
+Do not consume drinks containing caffeine or alcohol, as they may irritate the bladder and make incontinence worse.

 Pelvic Floor Muscle Exercises

-There are two different exercises you can practice: slow contractions and quick contractions.
+There are two different types of Kegel exercises you can practice: slow contractions and quick contractions.

-Slow contractions will increase your pelvic floor muscles’ stamina, which will allow you to hold your bladder for longer stretches of time.
+Slow contractions will increase your pelvic floor muscles’ stamina, which will allow you to hold your bladder for longer periods.
 Here’s how to do them:

 - Increase the number of seconds you hold until you can do ten slow contractions for ten seconds each.

 - Do these exercises three times each day.

 Quick contractions, on the other hand, will increase the strength of the pelvic floor muscles.
 They will also help prevent leaking when you are coughing, laughing, or exercising.
 To perform quick contractions, follow these steps: